 Your most important asset during the math portion of the ACT is your reasoning ability.
 An approved calculator is allowed, but make sure that you don’t let it slow you down.
 Technically, all problems can be solved without it.
 The breakdown of the math test section is as follows:

 Test questions are listed in no particular order, so you must be able to shift from one level to another easily.
 Your results will be divided into three subscores: Pre-Algebra/Elementary (24 problems), Intermediate Algebra/Coordinate Geometry (18 problems), and Plane Geometry/Trigonometry (18 problems).
 These scores are significant when you are preparing to take the ACT again, but they are not as crucial as your overall composite score.

 Reading Portion of the ACT

 The Reading area features five passages that are taken from four subjects: natural sciences, social studies, humanities, and literary fiction.
 The test is solely focused on your reading ability and requires no prior knowledge of the subjects.
 With 40 questions and a 35-minute limit, you must be fast and deliberate in your work.
-Ten multiple choice questions follow each of three single passage plus a set of paired passages.
+Ten multiple-choice questions follow each of three single passages plus a set of paired passages.